Comply with and anticipate lawsOur compliance policies

 At EVVA, we want to be role models and act according to our values as a family-owned business.
 For this reason, EVVA has been formulating its own Code of Conduct for many years – with rules designed to prevent corruption, the acceptance of gifts, discrimination or violations of competition.
 This Code of Conduct was handed over to all employees within the entire EVVA Group by the management or their managers.
 New employees receive it in a compact "EVVA Culture" box, together with our vision, mission statement and values.
 All employees in all EVVA subsidiaries are instructed to inform their manager or the managing director directly if they become aware of any breaches of the law or conflicts of interest

 Anti-corruption training Since 2019, preventative anti-corruption awareness training courses for employees have also been held at the EVVA headquarters, which are organised and carried out by the Legal Department.
+Again in 2021.
 "With the help of clear examples, it is immediately clear what is in violation of laws or the internal EVVA Code of Conduct guidelines, such as when accepting gifts", summarises Dr Karin Frank from EVVA Legal.
 There have never been problems or criminal proceedings at EVVA

 Training courses "Antitrust law" (since 2015) and "Basis of contract law for non-lawyers" (since 2019).
 These two employee training sessions are also held regularly by EVVA’s Legal Department.
 Every employee receives valuable tips on how to recognise antitrust hazards and how to correctly understand and design contracts